lambda-direct/difff/src/articles/content/xml.md

 ## How does XML work?

 XML relies on components such as tags, elements, and attributes, which are organized in a nested structure.
-Tags are not predefined, you must define them.
-Tags can contain other tags, the first one is called the 'root,' and all subsequent tags inside the 'root' are known as 'child' tags.
+Tags are not predefined, users have to define them by themselves.
+Tags able to contain other tags, the first one is called the 'root', and other insiders are known as 'child'.
 These components structure the document and dictate how it should be stored and transfer over the internet.
-XML is platform and language-independent, designed for both be easily readable by humans and parsed by machines.
+XML is a platform and language-independent, designed to be easily readable by humans and parsed by machines.

 ## What is XML file used for?

-XML is used for transferring data, formatting documents, creating layouts, web searching, and storing configuration data.
-Can communicate between two platforms, as an example take data from a program like Microsoft SQL, convert it into XML then share it with other programs and platforms.
+XML is used for formatting documents, creating layouts, web searching, transferring and storing configuration data.
+XML able to communicate between platforms, as an example, take data from a program like Microsoft SQL, convert it into XML then share it with other programs and platforms.

 ### Applications for which XML is useful:

--   Web publishing: simplifies the creation of interactive and customizable web pages, enhancing the development of e-commerce applications
-    Through data storage and XSL/XSLT processing, content can be dynamically rendered for various users and devices
+-   Web publishing: simplifies the creation of interactive and customizable web pages, improving the development of e-commerce applications through data storage and XSL/XSLT(language used for transforming XML) processing, content can be dynamically rendered for various users and devices.
--   Web searching and automating Web tasks: define data types within documents, upgrade web search precision, enabling more efficient and accurate results for web agents and robots
+-   Web searching and automating Web tasks: define data types within documents, upgrade web search precision, enabling more efficient and accurate results for web agents and robots.
--   General applications: offers a standardized approach for accessing, storing, transmitting, and displaying data across various applications and devices
+-   General applications: offers a standardized approach for accessing, storing, transmitting, and displaying data across various applications and devices.
--   E-business applications: implement EDI for seamless business-to-business and business-to-consumer transactions
+-   E-business applications: implement EDI(process of transmitting structured digital information) for seamless business-to-business and business-to-consumer transactions.
--   Metadata applications: makes it easier to express metadata in a portable, reusable format
+-   Metadata applications: makes it easier to express metadata in a portable, reusable format.
--   Pervasive computing: offers structured information types for display on various devices like PDAs and cell phones, with standards like WML and VoiceXML
+-   Pervasive computing: offers structured information types for display on various devices like PDAs(personal digital assistant) and cell phones, with standards like
-    defining interfaces for wireless devices
+    WML (wireless markup language) and VoiceXML, defining interfaces for wireless devices.